The Books

 Questions about this book

-The Bridge is written for experienced financial advisors - primarily in India - who have built a solid practice but find that growth now requires too much effort per conversation.
+Build the Bridge is written for experienced financial advisors - primarily in India - who have built a solid practice but find that growth now requires too much effort per conversation.
 It is particularly relevant for advisors who want to attract better-fit clients without increasing their activity or compromising on fees.

-No. The Bridge is about the thinking that underlies any form of market presence - not the tactics or platforms.
+No. Build the Bridge is about the thinking that underlies any form of market presence - not the tactics or platforms.
 It will not tell you how many posts to publish or which channel to use.
 It will help you understand what you are trying to communicate and why - which makes any subsequent tactical decision far more effective.

 The two books address different parts of the same challenge.
-The Bridge focuses on how you appear in the market before a relationship begins - your positioning, your clarity, your public presence.
+Build the Bridge focuses on how you appear in the market before a relationship begins - your positioning, your clarity, your public presence.
 The Trusted Advisor focuses on what happens inside the client relationship - how trust deepens, how advice is received, and how loyalty is built over time.
 They complement each other well.